MicrosoftDocs/power-automate-docs/articles/register-custom-api.md

 You will now use the OpenAPI file or Postman Collection to register your custom connector in Microsoft Flow.

 1. In [flow.microsoft.com](https://flow.microsoft.com), in the top bar, select the gear to open the settings menu.
-Select the **Custom connectors** option.
+Select the **Custom Connectors** option.

 	![Create custom connector](./media/register-custom-api/managecustomapi.png)